visual-layer/visuallayer/README.md

 vl.datasets.zoo.load('vl-oxford-iiit-pets')
 ```

-This loads the sanitized version of the Oxford IIIT Pets dataset where all of the problematic images are excluded from the dataset.
+This loads the clean version of the Oxford IIIT Pets dataset where all of the problematic images are excluded from the dataset.

 To load the original Oxford IIIT Pets dataset, simply drop the `vl-` prefix: